 William McLaughlin worked at Robert Good, Jr.’s glass factory at Valverde, CO (now part of metropolitan Denver), later for Illinois Glass Company, Illinois Pacific Glass Company, and the Southern Glass Company in Los Angeles (c.1917-1919) before starting up his own glass company in 1920 in the town of Vernon, an industrial suburb of Los Angeles.

-Located at the corner of 52nd Street and Alameda, the McLaughlin Glass Company produced a large variety of electrical insulators (their most well-known and collected product) plus many other items (large 5-gallon water bottles, vinegar jugs, soda bottles, ammonia bottles, olive oil and horseradish bottles, aquariums, fishbowls, juice reamers, etc) and operated there until a lawsuit forced it’s closing in 1935.
+Located at the corner of 52nd Street and Alameda, the McLaughlin Glass Company produced a large variety of electrical insulators (their best-known product) plus many other items (large 5-gallon water bottles, vinegar jugs, soda bottles, ammonia bottles, olive oil and horseradish bottles, aquariums, fishbowls, juice reamers, etc) and operated there until a lawsuit forced it’s closing in 1935.
 Many of the bottles were marked with “McL” on the base.

 Most of the insulators produced were embossed “McLAUGHLIN”, and carry a style (model) number.
 The unmarked so-called “Castle” insulators (CD 206) were also produced by McLaughlin.